Applications have now closed – check out our other courses and support programmes.

 - people from economically disadvantaged backgrounds.

 No educational qualifications are needed to join our Creative Leadership programme.

-- Free part-time learning programme, to help you develop your leadership skills and the impact of your organisation/project
+- Free part-time learning programme, to help develop your leadership skills and the impact of organisation/project

 - A network of supportive peers– meet regularly with people in similar roles to gain support and work through challenges together

 - £2,000 financial support (and additional funding for access needs, if required)

 - Develop personally and feel more confident about achieving your ambitions